myurasov/Atom-Squirrel-Linter/README.md

 * `$ apm install squirrel-linter`

-Alternatively, can be installed from the Settings pane of Atom by searching for and installing the `squirrel-linter` package.
+Alternatively, package can be installed from the Settings pane of Atom by searching for and installing the `squirrel-linter` package.

+#### Dependencies

+You need **linter** and **language-squirrel** packages installed as well.
+If you don't have them, run:

+* `$ apm install linter language-squirrel`

+or install them via the Settings pane.

+## Usage

+After installation, you will see error highlighted in the editor and the output in the console.
+(To view the console, press Cmd+Alt+I on OS X, or Ctrl+Alt+I on Windows.)

 ## Electric Imp-specific features